grafana/mimir/docs/sources/architecture/store-gateway.md

 ### Bucket index enabled (default)

-At startup **store-gateways** fetch the [bucket index]({{< relref "../blocks-storage/bucket-index.md" >}}) from long-term storage for each tenant belonging to their [shard](#blocks-sharding-and-replication) in order to discover each tenant's blocks from relevant `meta.json` metadata files and block deletion marks.
+At startup **store-gateways** fetch the [bucket index]({{< relref "../blocks-storage/bucket-index.md" >}}) from long-term storage for each tenant belonging to their [shard](#blocks-sharding-and-replication) in order to discover each tenant's blocks and block deletion marks.
 During this initial bucket synchronization phase, the store-gateway `/ready` readiness probe endpoint will fail.

 For more information about the bucket index, please refer to [bucket index documentation]({{< relref "../blocks-storage/bucket-index.md" >}}).